opdev3/opd/README.md

+# Opus Dei Money Protocol.
+Opus Dei Money Protocol (OPD) is a fully decentralised and Open Source peer to peer (P2P) service for an easy and efficient way to lend and/or borrow tokens and XTZ built on top of the Tezos Network [Tezos blockchain](https://tezos.com).
+OPD allows lenders and borrowers to create a P2P lending agreements securely and transparently using Blockchain and Smart Contracts.
+P2P crypto-to-crypto lending removes the need for banks to be the only available option for borrowing.
+By placing a loan request on Opus Dei Money Protocol, lenders can fund loan requests by competing to provide the most competitive interest rate.
+OPD provides transparent and trustless decentralised solutions to avoid loss of capital, making a true global lending market available.

 # OPD 0.71
-This project is intended to provide an easy and efficient way to lend and/or borrow tokens and XTZ on [Tezos blockchain](https://tezos.com).
-This version allows users to use only XTZ as collateral
+This version allows users to use only XTZ as collateral and supports FA1.2 standard tokens

-The current implementation supports FA1.2

 ---

-The functionality of this service consists of several simple steps:
+The functionality of this version consists of several simple steps:

 1. `Log In` Enter the system with your wallet.